wp-plugins/tedtalks-embedder/readme.txt

 == Description ==

+**NOTE:** This plugin **will not work anymore** due to changes made by TED in their web pages code.
+Making impossible to grab the necessary code to embed the videos.

 Helps you to embed TED Talks videos on your self hosted WordPress simply using same shortcode used for WordPress.com

 First time you see a TED Talk video embedded in your site, the plugin needs to grab the sharing HTML code for that video from TED.com